 SEO’s simply love to get their hands on the latest bit of kit to help speed up processes, scale time consuming tasks or simply to unlock additional data.
-I have to admit I am a bit of a productivity tool junkie and have been known to build my own tools using Google Docs, macros or bookmarklets.
+I have to admit I am a bit of a productivity tool junkie and have been known to build my own tools using Google Drive, macros or bookmarklets.
 So a few weeks ago I engaged with a group of my fellow online marketers at inbound.org with the premise to build a curated list of Free SEO tools.
 A lot of my fellow industry colleagues contributed with their personal favourites to the discussion so here are the results.

 This is a curated list of Free SEO tools so if there is something you use regularly or if a tool is no longer available please drop me a comment below or send me a message and I’ll update this page.